sneldb/sneldb/docs/src/design/streaming_flow.md

 ## When we stream

-- Only plain `QUERY` commands without aggregations, grouping, event sequences, or time buckets.
+- Plain `QUERY` commands including aggregations, grouping, and time buckets (aggregate queries always use streaming).
+- Sequence queries use a specialized streaming path.
 - Triggered by the HTTP/TCP `QUERY` handler when the caller asks for streaming (e.g. client-side backpressure, large scans where batching the whole result is impractical).
-- Falls back to the existing batch pipeline when the command shape or planner outcome cannot be streamed.
+- Falls back to the existing batch pipeline only for non-aggregate selection queries when streaming is disabled or unavailable.

 ## Pipeline overview